Reviewed by Dr Nurul Aishah Jamaludin, Physician Lee Shin Wei and Salome Tham

 Since there is no medication to cure dengue fever, the only course of action is to address symptoms.
 You can take acetaminophen for the fever, frequent hydration, and proper rest and nutrition to help the body fight the infection.

 The fever decreases in the critical phase, which could last a couple of days.
 Still, the disease can worsen with a form of dengue called dengue haemorrhagic fever with severe internal bleeding.
+This is due to the drastic drop in blood platelets.

 This also leads to low blood pressure that might not even register on a blood pressure monitor – something called dengue shock syndrome.
 Fortunately, with proper and adequate treatment, a patient will eventually enter the recovery phase, where the symptoms finally dissipate, and their vitals return to normal.